Singleton, New South Wales: Pelerin

 Located on 30 Edinburgh Avenue on 3370 sqm, Pelerin was built in the 1830s and is a stone-faced two storey building.
 In 1899 it sustained major storm damage.
 The home was rebuilt for D H Dight who decided to retain its original name.
 It has 27 rooms including 5 bedrooms, 3 bathrooms, study, and a timber kitchen.
 It has cedar joinery with 15-inch skirting board with 11-foot ceilings.

 Ardersier House and Garden

-The house was built in 1871 by Singleton's first mayor Alexander Munro.
+Ardersier House was built in 1871 by Singleton's first mayor Alexander Munro.
 He named his property Ardersier after his birthplace in Scotland.
 It is a 1.26 ha property located at 48 Maitland Road.
 In 1981 it was listed in the National Trust.
 It has three bedrooms, two bathrooms, plus study and an attic of two large rooms.

 Hambledon Hill

 Completed in 1865, the land was given on a free grant to brothers Edward, Henry and William Nowland in 1824.
 Located on 535 Hambledon Hill Road, the land is 50 acres and is currently owned by artist Dale Frank.
 It has 7 bedrooms and 5 bathrooms.
 It is a two-storey sandstock brick home on stone foundations with hipped slate roof, a deep stone paved verandah, with cast-iron balustrade and French Doors.
 Last sold in September 2007 for $720,000.